Guillermo Farré

 Guillermo Martín Farré (born 16 August 1981) is an Argentine football manager and former player who played as a midfielder.
-He is the current manager of Belgrano.
+He is the current manager of Aldosivi.

 Career

 Farré played club football for Belgrano.
 He scored a famous goal in the second leg of the club's 2010–11 Primera B Nacional promotion playoff victory over River Plate.

 After he retired from playing, Farré became an assistant of Ricardo Zielinski at Estudiantes de La Plata before becoming the manager of former side Belgrano on 19 May 2021.
 He led Belgrano to the 2022 Primera Nacional title.

+Farré resigned from Belgrano on 13 March 2024.
+He moved abroad for the first time in his career on 12 June, after taking over Peruvian club Sporting Cristal.